How to get your Business Licence

 The time required to process a license application depends on the approvals that are needed.
 Typically, a license is issued within 7 to 10 working days, but may take longer.
 Staff can tell you the status of your application.

-Business licenses are issued for one year effective May 1 to April 30.
+Business licences are issued for one calendar year effective January 1 to December 31

-If you have a business license, you will automatically be sent a renewal notice in the mail in early March.
-License renewals can be paid by mail or in person at municipal hall.
-License fees are due by April 30.
+If you have a business licence, you will automatically be sent a renewal notice in the mail in early December.
+Licence renewal can be paid by mail or in person at the municipal office.
+Licence fees are due by January 31.

 Yes, certain types of businesses may operate from home, with some restrictions.
 The District’s Zoning Bylaw restricts the type of business activities that are allowed to operate in a residential neighbourhood (to minimize disturbances to surrounding properties), limits the size of the area used for business purposes, and regulates parking and storage impacts.
 Retail stores are specifically excluded as a home based business.

 Yes.
-You must contact the Business License Division in writing to inform them that you are no longer operating; otherwise, you may continue to receive renewal notices, and may be liable for fees.
+You must contact the Business Licence Division in writing to inform them that you are no longer operating. by email firstname.lastname@example.org or by mail Box 339 Invermere, BC V0A 1K0 .Otherwise, you may continue to receive renewal notices, and may be liable for fees.

 Bring your business license fee, your application form, along with any relevant certificates or licenses required by the provincial or federal governments to operate the business.